bisakhmondal/blog.bisakh/data/blog/gsoc-chromium-2021.md

 ## Pre-GSoC Work

 As my project requires access to `Chromebooks` & `servos`, so the starter work that had been asked was a bit different for the initial evaluation.
-I was responsible for creating a `Gerrit` (Google Git) scraper in `golang` and content parser-analyser to index the commits and reviews made by the chromium authors using the chrome `CDP` (chrome devtools protocol).
+I was responsible for creating a `Gerrit` (Google Git) scraper in `golang` and content parser-analyser to index the commits and reviews made by the Chromium authors using the chrome `CDP` (chrome devtools protocol).
 Without generically fetching the pages through `HTTP.GET`, in a nutshell, the program loads the page in a headless Chrome instance and communicates with it directly with devtools protocol (CDP). `Tast` heavily relies on CDP WebSocket connection for the required communication.
 Finally, it provides a CLI to fetch and parse commit messages, per author commit-review counts and a dockerfile with the build steps to run everything in an isolated containerized environment.

 **Full Problem Details** : [GSoC - Port power policies end-to-end tests: starter bug](https://docs.google.com/document/d/1dxkJFTJ4RCUfmzl8AbNLtJPtH39Y8QOnnE4SVlRhwAY/edit?usp=sharing)